 Modern Slavery Statement

-This statement describes the actions taken by the covered entities within the KnowBe4 group (collectively, we, us, our) during the period January 1, 2024 to December 31, 2024 inclusive.
-This statement has been published in accordance with the requirements of the United Kingdom Modern Slavery Act 20151 and the Australia Modern Slavery Act 2018 (Cth)2.
+This statement describes the actions taken by the covered entities within the KnowBe4 group (collectively, “we”, “us”, “our”) during the period January 1, 2025 to December 31, 2025, inclusive.
+This statement has been published in accordance with the requirements of the United Kingdom Modern Slavery Act 2015.

 About KnowBe4

-KnowBe4, Inc. is the parent company of the KnowBe4 group and is headquartered in Florida in the United States.
-As of May 2025, the broader KnowBe4 group has approximately 2,150 full and part-time employees worldwide and a global presence in Australia and the UK (where the covered entities are based) as well as Brazil, France, Germany, India, the Netherlands, Japan, Singapore, South Africa and the UAE).
+KnowBe4, Inc. is the parent company of the KnowBe4 group and is headquartered in Florida, United States.
+The broader KnowBe4 group has employees worldwide, including in the UK (where the covered entities are based) and other international locations.

 Our Governance